cerezy/learngit/test.md

 666
 abs
-Creating a new branch is quick AND simple.
+Creating a new branch is quick 1 simple.